 2. Type as Disk Cleanup using the keyboard and select the same from the search result.

 3. Allow the Disk Cleanup to calculate the disk space that it can free up.

 4. Disk Cleanup for Windows dialog box will appear with Downloaded Program Files and Temporary Internet Files checked in.

-5. You shall optionally choose other files that you want to remove and select OK button
+5. You shall optionally choose other files that you want to remove and select the OK button

-6. Optionally, to get more space, click on Clean up system files button.
+6. Optionally, to get more space, click on the Clean up system files button.

 7. Let Disk Cleanup to calculate the space that can it can free up.

-8. Choose the files that you want to remove and click Ok button.
+8. Choose the files that you want to remove and click the Ok button.

 Related Guide: How to Update WiFi Driver in Windows 10